Margaret Atwood opens up about her ‘galloping’ heart condition

 The 85-year-old author of The Handmaid’s Tale and Cat’s Eye opened up about her health in her new memoir, Book of Lives.

-Writing about her experience of Covid-19, the Canadian author said that she contracted the virus more than once.
+Writing about her experience of Covid, the Canadian author said that she contracted the virus more than once.
 “It was unpleasant, but it had no lasting effects,” she wrote.

 At the same time, however, Atwood developed a “parallel ailment” concerning her heart, which she called “a galloping atrial fibrillation”.